-Cool Physical Adaptations of Creatures of the Salmon River Corridor species' particular traits help it survive, obtain food, attract mates, avoid predation, and remain protected.
+The Cool Physical Adaptations of Creatures of the Salmon River wildlife species that frequent the Salmon River corridor have adapted to thrive in this Northern forested environment.
+Each species' particular traits help it survive, obtain food, attract mates, avoid predation, and remain protected.
 Some of the animals with cool physical adaptations in the Salmon River corridor include the North American Beaver, River Otter, Little Brown Bat, Northern Flying Squirrel, and Gray Tree Frog.